Linear superposition as a core theorem of quantum empiricism: Acknowledgments

 \section{Acknowledgments}

-The author wishes to express his gratitude to the QFT department staff of TSU for many stimulating conversations.
-A special word of thanks is due to Ivan Gorbunov, and to Professor V.~Bagrov, who initiated considering the points on quantum logic.
-Gratitude also goes to Denis Saveliev (Steklov Math Institute) for consulting on lattices and mathematical logic.
+The author wishes to express his gratitude to the QFT"=department staff of TSU for stimulating conversations.
+A special word of thanks is due to Dr.~Ivan Gorbunov and to Professor V.~Bagrov, who initiated considering the matters on quantum logic \cite{beltrametti, foulis0, foulis}.

-The work was supported by a grant of Tomsk State University.
+The work was supported by the Tomsk State University Development Programme (Priority""--2030).